hashicorp/terraform-provider-google/website/docs/r/compute_region_network_endpoint_group.html.markdown

 * `region` -
   (Required)
-  A reference to the region where the Serverless NEGs Reside.
+  A reference to the region where the regional NEGs reside.

 - - -